 - Mark as a false positive: Messages incorrectly detected as matches of compliance policies will occasionally slip through to the review process.
 You can mark these types of alerts as false positives and automatically resolve the issue.

-- Create a case: In the most serious situations, you may need to share communication compliance information with other reviewers in your organization.
+- Escalate for investigation: In the most serious situations, you may need to share communication compliance information with other reviewers in your organization.
 Communication compliance is tightly integrated with other Microsoft 365 compliance features to help you with end-to-end risk resolution.
 Escalating a case for investigation allows you to transfer data and management of the case to Advanced eDiscovery in Microsoft 365.
 Advanced eDiscovery provides an end-to-end workflow to preserve, collect, review, analyze, and export content that's responsive to your organization's internal and external investigations.
 It allows legal teams to manage the entire legal hold notification workflow.
 To learn more about Advanced eDiscovery cases, see Overview of Advanced eDiscovery in Microsoft 365.

 Keeping track and managing compliance issues identified by communication compliance policies spans the entire workflow process.
 As alerts are generated and investigation and remediation actions are implemented, existing policies may need review and updates, and new policies may need to be created.